+The Sri Yantra “sacred instrument” is a diagram formed by nine interlocking triangles that surround and radiate out from the central (bindu) point.
+A yantra is a symbolic representation of aspects of divinity, the creative forces of the universe.
 On Sri Yantra, the Marmas have 54 intersecting energy lines where three lines intersect.
 Each has feminine, or shakti, and masculine, or shiva, qualities.
-54 X 2 = 108.
-Therefore there are 108 points that define the human body and the Sri Yantra or the Yantra of Creation.
-The same rule is observed in the Sanskrit language, with its 54 letters, both representing the two genders and they are also called Shiva and Shakti respectively; again, 54 X 2= 108. — HumanityHealing
+54 × 2 = 108.
+Therefore, there are 108 points that define the human body and the Sri Yantra or the Yantra of Creation.
+The same rule is observed in the Sanskrit language, with its 54 letters, both representing the two genders, and they are also called Shiva and Shakti respectively; again, 54 × 2= 108. — HumanityHealing

-“The material universe that you perceive through your mind, speech, eyes, ears and other senses are an illusory creation that one imagines to be real due to the influence of maya (illusion).
+“The material universe that you perceive through your mind, speech, eyes, ears, and other senses are an illusory creation that one imagines to be real due to the influence of maya (illusion).
 In fact, you should know that all of the objects of the material senses are temporary.” — Uddhava Gita

 “The harmony of the world is made manifest in Form and Number, and the heart and soul and all the poetry of Natural Philosophy are embodied in the concept of mathematical beauty.” —D’Arcy Wentworth Thompson

 Mathematically and Geometrically: